sbarex/QLMarkdown/QLMarkdown/test1.md

 ## Autolink extension

-If the extension `autolink` is enabled the url https://www.github.com is rendered as a link.
+If the `autolink` extension is enabled the URL https://www.github.com is displayed as a link.

 ## Emoji extension

-Using the emoji extension you can replace the `:smile:` to :smile:.
+Using the `emoji` extension you can replace the `:smile:` with :smile:.

 You can choose to use the standard emoji font or the GitHub images.
 Multibyte emoji are also supported, so `:it:` equivalent to the code `\u1f1ee\u1f1f9` must be rendered as the Italian flag :it:.

 ## GitHub mentions extension

-With the mentions extension @sbarex is rendered as a link to the GitHub account.
+With the `mentions` extension @sbarex is rendered as a link to the GitHub account.

 ## Heads extension

-With the heads extension for each heads is created an anchor named with the title, lowercased, and space replaced with a hypen sign.
+With the `heads` extension for each heads is created an anchor named with the title, lowercased, and space replaced with a hypen sign.
 The anchors can be used for cross links.

 If enabled the links inside the [TOC](#toc) section works.

 ## Inline images extension

-The extension embed the local image inside the HTML output.
-Is required for the Quick Look preview.
+The `inline image` extension embed the local image inside the HTML output. **Is required for view local images in the Quick Look preview.**

 image url: `example.jpg`